Heat Injury Compensation Claims

 Does the Ministry of Defence Have a Duty of Care?

-The Ministry of Defence (MoD) has a legal responsibility to prevent heat injuries for service personnel.
+The Ministry of Defence (MoD) has a legal responsibility to protect service personnel from heat injuries.
 According to its own guidance: “Each year, there are significant impacts on health and sometimes death as a result of heat and cold injuries among service personnel.
 These are nearly all preventable, provided the risk factors are assessed properly and appropriately managed.”

 If you or a loved one have been affected by a heat injury that was caused by someone’s negligence while serving in the Armed Forces, the solicitors at JMW can help you to claim compensation.